HYPE Inflation Analysis · August 2026 · Mixed flows, supply roughly steady

 Foundation and overhang

-How HYPE compares to other revenue-driven tokens
+How HYPE compares to other exchange-native chains

 What to watch in the next 90 days